boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #figure-mpls-10c-hand-off title="MPLS Hand-off: Option C" artwork-align="center"}

-This architecture requires an end-to-end LSP leading from a packet's
+This architecture requires an end-to-end Label Switched Path (LSP) leading from a packet's
 ingress node inside one customer site to its egress inside another customer
 site, through a provider network.
 Hence, at the domain (customer site, provider network)
 boundaries NEXT_HOP attribute for IPv4/IPv6 labeled unicast must be modified to "next-hop self" (nhs),